- NEW: Opt Out of Fall 2021 / Winter 2022 Coverage

 This page provides information about enrolment, what UHIP covers, making claims, etc. If you are a staff member wanting to enroll in UHIP, please visit our UHIP for Staff page.

-New international students studying for Summer 2021 and residing outside of Canada, are eligible to opt out of the University Health Insurance Plan (UHIP).
+New international students studying for Fall 2021 and Winter 2022 semesters while residing outside of Canada, are eligible to opt out of the University Health Insurance Plan (UHIP).

 Enrollment in the University Health Insurance Plan, (UHIP), is mandatory for all international students enrolled into a degree program at participating Ontario universities including Carleton University.

-Sun Life Financial (the insurance company) will email your UHIP card to your Carleton University email.
-Please keep this email, if you lose/misplace your card, you can always refer back to this email.
-Print off your UHIP card and carry it with you at all times as you will need to show it to the doctor/hospital for all visits.
+How to get your UHIP card: New for Fall 2021!!!
+If you are currently in Canada, you can register at www.mysunlife.ca to print off your own card, track claims (usage), refunds, etc. Print off your UHIP card and carry it with you at all times as you will need to show it to the doctor/hospital for all visits.
+More details can be found here

 - What is the coverage period for UHIP?